 History of Mallet

 The Mallet Assembly (aka the Men's Honors Program) was organized in 1961.
-Named for its first residence in Mallet Hall, the Assembly also claims as its namesake John Mallet, a Civil War era chemist and head of the Confederacy's incendiary munitions division (and the first of many Malleteers who love to blow things up!).
+Named for its first residence in Mallet Hall, the Assembly also claims as its namesake John Mallet, a Civil War era chemist and head of the Confederacy's incendiary munitions division.
 Perhaps this legacy was one of the reasons Mallet was listed, in the early 1960's, as a subversive organization with capability to build a nuclear weapon.
 Alas, we just never got around to that.

 Always a source of creative energy, the Assembly antics finally exhausted the University's tolerance in the early seventies.
 After too many Vietnam protests and the launching of a snack machine into Palmer Lake, Mallet was unceremoniously relocated to Byrd Hall (coincidentally right behind the President's Mansion) and where we resided until 2007.